timslittle/nf_bed2fasta/README.md

 It is recommended to use a `-profile` such as `docker`, `singularity` or `conda`.
 However you could omit specifying a profile completely if you have `samtools`, `R`, and their own dependencies running locally.

-After a successful run, the `results` folder will contain the counts file inside `COUNTS` and sequence fasta file inside `EXTRACT'.
+After a successful run, the `results` folder will contain the counts file inside `COUNTS` and sequence fasta file inside `EXTRACT`.

 ## Tests.